KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/README.md

 ## Challenges

-* Errors using Metamask
+* Errors using Metamask.
-* Unit Testing using truffle
+* Unit Testing using truffle.

 ## Implementation
 * This DApp was developed using Solidity and web3.js
-* Testing of smart contracts was done using
+* Testing of smart contracts was done using:
   * Ganache
   * Kovan testnet
- * Unit testing was done in java script(see []()
+ * Unit testing was done using javascript(see []()
-  * Testing promises of Mocha and Chai were used
+  * Testing promises of Mocha and Chai were used.